microsoft/dstoolkit-text2sql-and-imageprocessing/adi_function_app/README.md

 ## Provided Notebooks \& Utilities

-- `./ai_search_with_adi_function_app` provides a pre-built Python function app that communicates with Azure Document Intelligence, Azure OpenAI etc to perform the Markdown conversion, extraction of figures, figure understanding and corresponding cleaning of Markdown.
+- `./function_app` provides a pre-built Python function app that communicates with Azure Document Intelligence, Azure OpenAI etc to perform the Markdown conversion, extraction of figures, figure understanding and corresponding cleaning of Markdown.
 - `./rag_with_ai_search.ipynb` provides example of how to utilise the AI Search plugin to query the index.

 ## Deploying AI Search Setup

 To deploy the pre-built index and associated indexer / skillset setup, see instructions in `./deploy_ai_search/README.md`.

-## ADI Custom Skill
+## Custom Skills

-Deploy the associated function app and required resources.
+Deploy the associated function app and the resources.
+To use with an index, either use the utility to configure a indexer in the provided form, or integrate the skill with your skillset pipeline.

+### ADI Custom Skill

 You can then experiment with the custom skill by sending an HTTP request in the AI Search JSON format to the `/adi_2_ai_search` HTTP endpoint.

-To use with an index, either use the utility to configure a indexer in the provided form, or integrate the skill with your skillset pipeline.
+The header controls the chunking technique *(page wise or not)*.

+### Semantic Chunker Skill

+You can then test the chunking by sending a AI Search JSON format to the `/semantic_text_chunker/ HTTP endpoint.
+The header controls the different chunking parameters *(num_surrounding_sentences, similarity_threshold, max_chunk_tokens, min_chunk_tokens)*.

 ### Deployment Steps